AnnaVilardell/PR07-FinalProject/README.md

 _____________________________________________________________________________________________________________________________________________________________

-Deriving meaningful insights from that data, and converting knowledge into action, is easier said than done.
+Deriving meaningful insights from data, and converting knowledge into action, is easier said than done.

 There are challenges that organizations face in adopting analytics.
 As for instance, during this project 2 of the challenges I’ve found were:
 - Poor quality data, referring to both qualitative and quantitative pieces of information